 Meet the coaches

 Do you want to know who the coaches are this year?
 You can find them using the link below.
-You will meet your coach when he/she visits your school or through a video message that he/she will send your school.
-During the final day your coach is there to support you and to cheer you on.
-During the project, you can always send them an e-mail.
+During the final day our coaches are there to support you and to cheer you on.
+During the project, you can always ask them your questions through the Forum.

 We made a special page for you, where you can find useful information about the virus subjects that are being investigated by your teams.
 On this page you will also find the pre-test (which you need to fill in before the official start of the project) and the post-test (which we need you to fill in after the Final Day).
 Furthermore, you can discuss relevant questions, statements and problems with coaches and other students by using the Forum.

-So we advice you to visit the Get Started page regularly, because it will give you much needed information.
+So we advice you to visit the E-learning page regularly, because it will give you much needed information.